Expert Guide to 22 Key Boiler Parts: Functions, Names & Diagram

 Circulator pumps

-The circulating pump supplies the hot water to the various outlets of the boiler present in homes and offices.
+The circulating pump supplies the hot water to the various outlets of the boiler in homes and offices.

 Controls